1-25-2. Executive or closed meetings--Purposes--Authorization--Violation as misdemeanor.

 Executive or closed meetings may be held for the sole purposes of:

 (1) Discussing the qualifications, competence, performance, character or fitness of any public officer or employee or prospective public officer or employee.
 The term, employee, does not include any independent contractor;

 (2) Discussing the expulsion, suspension, discipline, assignment of or the educational program of a student or the eligibility of a student to participate in interscholastic activities provided by the South Dakota High School Activities Association;

 (3) Consulting with legal counsel or reviewing communications from legal counsel about proposed or pending litigation or contractual matters;

 (4) Preparing for contract negotiations or negotiating with employees or employee representatives;

-(5) Discussing marketing or pricing strategies by a board or commission of a business owned by the state or any of its political subdivisions, when public discussion may be harmful to the competitive position of the business.
+(5) Discussing marketing or pricing strategies by a board or commission of a business owned by the state or any of its political subdivisions, when public discussion may be harmful to the competitive position of the business; or

 However, any official action concerning such matters shall be made at an open official meeting.
-An executive or closed meeting shall be held only upon a majority vote of the members of such body present and voting, and discussion during the closed meeting is restricted to the purpose specified in the closure motion.
-Nothing in § 1-25-1 or this section may be construed to prevent an executive or closed meeting if the federal or state Constitution or the federal or state statutes require or permit it.
+An executive or closed meeting shall be held only upon a majority vote of the members of the public body present and voting, and discussion during the closed meeting is restricted to the purpose specified in the closure motion.
+Nothing in § 1-25-1 or this section prevents an executive or closed meeting if the federal or state Constitution or the federal or state statutes require or permit it.
 A violation of this section is a Class 2 misdemeanor.